Updated December 28, 2023

 (Image Source: Pixabay)

-Think of your trading plan as a trading lot or diary, which you can use to track all the trades and make notes regarding these successes and failures.
+Think of your trading plan as a trading lot or diary, which you can use to track all the trades and note these successes and failures.
 A trading log is an excellent tool for looking at the bigger picture, and you can get a quick view of the trading history and locate mistakes and errors as well as successes in the larger scheme of things.
-For a snapshot of the trading hits and misses, nothing beats a good forex trading plan.
+Nothing beats a good forex trading plan for a snapshot of the trading hits and misses.

 12. Efficient Trading Plan = Fewer Trading Mistakes

 Honesty and self-awareness are important in the market.
 Constant assessment of hits and failures in the market will help you not only reject mistakes made in the past but adopt what works and simplify your trading decisions.

 A trading strategy can be a quick reminder of the goals and limitations a forex trader faces.
 The written plan is good for tracking your trading discipline, and sticking to it will ensure that there are no deviations of any kind.

 14. Trading Plan = Every Good Forex Trader’s Move

 Who needs trading plans?
 Every good forex trader worth his while does.
 From first-time novices to seasoned professionals, trading plans are essential no matter what kind of trades you have to weather.
 Benefiting from a trading plan is deciding what is in your best interests and doing it.

 15. Trading Plan = Edge Over Other Traders